-Have you been feeling sluggish recently ?
-Maybe you have skin problems, headaches, are constantly tired and stressed.
-Maybe your brain feels foggy, you get colds quite regularly, or you just can’t stop gaining weight despite living healthy otherwise.
+Have you been feeling sluggish recently?
+Maybe you have skin problems, headaches, or you are constantly tired and stressed.
+Maybe your brain feels foggy, you get colds quite regularly, or you just can't stop gaining weight despite living healthy otherwise.

 A reason for all these issues could be toxins that have accumulated in your body over time.

-In today’s world toxins are all around us: pollutants, pesticides, herbicides, residual medicine, and other drugs.
-Our cosmetics and perfume tend to be full with chemicals.
-Even our food contains preservatives and the packaging of the foods, think for instance BPA, contain chemical substances that are foreign to our bodies and that stop our body from doing its best work.
+In today's world, toxins are all around us: pollutants, pesticides, herbicides, mold, residual medicine, and other drugs.
+Our cosmetics and perfume tend to be full of chemicals.
+Even our food contains preservatives and the packaging of the foods, think for instance BPA, contain chemical substances that are foreign to our bodies and stop our body from doing its best work.

 So what does your body do?
 It stores these toxins primarily in your fat … all over your body but particularly in your stomach area and your brain (the brain is about 60% fat).

 Tests show that fat can have up to 500% higher toxicity than blood.

 And once those toxins are stored in your fat, it becomes much more challenging to get rid of them.

 This gets even worse over time if you don't get rid of them periodically.
 One of the reasons is that over time we accumulate more and more toxins in our bodies.
 And … as we age … the body gets less efficient in detoxing.